+'''

 prompt> JackCompiler source

+'''

-If source is a file name of the form Xxx.jack, the analyzer compiles it into a file named Xxx.xml, created in the same folder in which the input Xxx.jack is located.
+If source is a file name of the form fileName.jack, the analyzer compiles it into a file named fileName.xml, created in the same folder in which the input fileName.jack is located.
 If source is a directory name, all the .jack files located in this directory are compiled.
-For each Xxx.jack file in the directory, a corresponding Xxx.xml file is created in the same directory.
+For each fileaName.jack file in the directory, a corresponding fileaName.xml file is created in the same directory.